10 Pro Tips: Staying Warm in a Sleeping Bag

 Head into the mountains in summer, or almost anywhere in fall or spring, and you can encounter nighttime and morning temperatures anywhere from the 40s Fahrenheit to below freezing.
 I’ve spent enough frosty nights outside over the past few decades to learn a few things about how to stay warm.
 (My coldest night was -30° F, in winter in New Hampshire’s White Mountains; I don’t recommend it.)
 Here are my 10 tips for making your camping experience more comfortable.

 1. At the end of each hiking day, wash the dried sweat from your body; it can act like a heat conductor, chilling you.
-I swim in a lake or creek when possible, or wet a bandanna or other cloth to wipe myself off.

-Enter your e-mail address for updates about new stories, reviews, and gear giveaways!
+Enter your email address for updates about new stories, gear reviews, and expert tips!